commit-it-simple/commit-it-simple.github.io/index.markdown

 ## Summary

-All commit messages should be of the general style:
+All commit messages must be of the general format:

     <type>: <description>